 MAKE IT MATTER MORE

-First, we set about understanding and distilling complex research data into clear messaging, being careful not to change meaning or dumb down.
+First, we set about understanding and distilling complex research data into clear messages, being careful not to change meaning or dumb down information.
 Using quotes from young people, key statistics and striking infographics, we transformed dry bullet points into clear, accurate key messages that would stick.

-The challenge for us was to think about physical activity differently and stay away from traditional, sterotypical visual references for sport.
-This style needed to represent a range of young people – not just sports enthusiasts but intellectuals and introverts, into everything from archery to zumba.
+The challenge for us was to think about physical activity differently and stay away from traditional, stereotypical visual references for sport.
+This style needed to represent a range of young people — not just sports enthusiasts, but intellectuals and introverts, into everything from archery to zumba.

 We went back to the original interviews with young people from the research to find our creative solution.
 Each personality group was brought to life through illustrations of relatable and authentic people and objects, which represented their environments — from iPhones to teacups, pets to skateboards.
 The style felt fresh and energetic, adding to the sense that Sport England was behind a smart new way of thinking about how we reach young people and inspire them to be active.

-Alongside the Sport England team, we transformed the research into a series of vibrant and accessible tools and materials.
-Each item helping to realise the ambition of helping young people find an activity they love, and stay active for life.
+Working collaboratively, we transformed the research into a series of vibrant and accessible tools and materials for the Sport England team.
+Using these, they could better target their communications and ultimately realise their ambition of helping young people find an activity they love, and stay active for life.

 – Carol Fraser, Business Advisor, Sport England